vinicius91/ng2-plus-fundamentals/README.md

 # Ng2PlusFundamentals

 This project is a version of the Angular 2 Fundamentals on PluralSight.
-In this version the project is created with Angular Cli and MAterial UI for styling.
+In this version the project is created with Angular Cli and Material UI for styling.

 ## Development server